espressif/esp-hosted/README.md

 ### 4.2 Transport layer communication protocol
 This section describes the data communication protocol used at the transport layer.
 This protocol is agnostic of host platforms that is being used.
-Please refer following links to get more information on communication protocol per transport interface type.
+Please refer to the following links to get more information on communication protocol per transport interface type.
 * [SDIO Communication Protocol](docs/sdio_protocol.md)
 * [SPI Communication Protocol](docs/spi_protocol.md)

 ##### 4.2.1 Payload Format
 This section explains the payload format used for data transfer on SDIO and SPI interfaces.

-* Host and peripheral makes use of 12 byte payload header which preceeds every data packet.
+* Host and peripheral makes use of 12 byte payload header which precedes every data packet.
 * This payload header provides additional information about the data packet.
-Based on this header, host/peripheral consumes transmitted data packet.
+Based on this header, host/peripheral consumes the transmitted data packet.
 * Payload format is as below

 | Field | Length | Description |